dividab/tsconfig-paths/README.md

 ): MatchPath {
 ```

 The `createMatchPath` function will create a function that can match paths.
 It accepts `baseUrl` and `paths` directly as they are specified in tsconfig and will handle resolving paths to absolute form.
-The created function has the signare specified by the type `MatchPath` above.
+The created function has the signature specified by the type `MatchPath` above.

 ### matchFromAbsolutePaths